Convention 2019 Scarborough

 ii.
 Chief Financial Officer

 iv.
-Gender paired Regional Representatives from the following regions
+Pair of gender diverse Regional Representatives from the following regions

 The deadline for applications is Friday September 13th at 5pm.